flashback2k14/jira-activities/README.md

 ## Parameters

-This program has one required parameter and four optional parameter.
+This program has one required parameter and six optional parameter.

 The first parameter is one of the following parameter.
 Because of permission issue we can not fetch directly the Jira activity feed.